UCAS code: PWJ4

 The University offers excellent facilities for both performance and rehearsal.
 There are two fully equipped, flexible studio theatres on campus as well as the Performing Arts Studios which provide rehearsal and production preparation spaces.
 In addition, the programme uses other facilities including The Vault (in the Student Union) as well as off campus theatres such as the Theatre Royal Winchester and The Point in nearby Eastleigh.

-- Introduction to Stage Management and Technical Theatre
+- Introduction to Stage Management

-- Introduction to Theatre Management
+- Introduction to Technical Theatre

 - Professional Communication for Theatre Production